-A significant part of the website development practice is always keeping in mind that security is not something you can simply buy off the shelf at your local convenience store.
-When it comes to website security, there are a lot of things you can do to lock down your site to prevent hackers and vulnerabilities from affecting your business or personal website.
-Because after all, the last thing you want to happen is to wake up one morning to discover your site in a total mess.
+A significant part of the website development practice is always keeping in mind that security is not something you can buy off the shelf at the closest convenience store.
+When it comes to website security, there are lots of things you could do to lock down your website, therefore prevent hackers and vulnerabilities from affecting your business or personal data.
+Because after all, the last thing you want is to wake up one day and discover that your site is a total mess.

-Every year since 2003 October has been recognized as National Cybersecurity Awareness Month.
-In order to help raise awareness, we have decided to break up this month into four thematic weeks.
+Every year since the end of 2003 has been recognized as National Cybersecurity Awareness Month.
+To help with raising awareness, we’ve decided to break up this month into four thematic weeks.
 Join us for a series of website security articles.
-Learn about website security, emerging vulnerabilities, and web malware infections.
+Learn more about website security, emerging vulnerabilities, and web malware infections.

 Most Common Web Security Vulnerabilities